matthew-william-lock/MachineLearningInPython/README.md

     - data_preprocessing templates
     - data_preprocessing tools

 Finally, all the resources found in this repository have been compiled from the [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/course/machinelearning/ "Machine Learning A-Z") course by  Kirill Eremenko, Hadelin de Ponteves, SuperDataScience Team, SuperDataScience Support.
-I do not credit for any of the code written here and simplt aim to use this as a foundation when developing code for my own application.
+I do not credit for any of the code written here and simply aim to use this as a foundation when developing code for my own application.

 # Numpy
 Allows you to work with arrays and do mathametical operations